WAY4 Switch Demonstrates Record Performance - 3000 Business TPS on a Sun 6900/Oracle Platform

 3000 business transactions per second (TPS) is the official performance indicator set by WAY4 Switch on a Sun 6900/Oracle 10g platform during a major benchmarking exercise conducted at the Sun Microsystems Benchmark Centre in Langen.
 3000 business TPS is one of the highest performance indicators for transaction switching systems run on an open platform.

-Today, many companies look for new IT solutions to support their growing business that allow them to quickly create new products and services while optimizing processes and cutting operational costs.
+Today, many companies look for new IT solutions to support the growing business that allows them to quickly create new products and services while optimizing processes and cutting operational costs.

 However, the assumption was that new-generation systems were incapable of supporting high volumes when they ranged into tens of millions of cards and thousands of transactions per second.

 How does WAY4 enable companies to reach high performance levels while simultaneously maintaining a complex set of rule-based functionalities?